 6. It Is Fast

 Linux is known for the fact that the system can be optimized to run fast on any given hardware.
-However, my experience is that also the of the shelf non-optimized versions of Ubuntu always gave new life to my older machines that had not been running Ubuntu Linux.
-So, it is fair to say that you can get the same results running Ubuntu, while it uses fewer hardware resources.
+However, my experience is that the off the shelf non-optimized versions of Ubuntu always gave new life to my older machines that had not been running Ubuntu Linux.
+So, it is fair to say that you can get the same results running Ubuntu while it uses fewer hardware resources.